NMGRL/pychron/docs/userguide/operation/experiment.rst

 Experiments
 -------------

 This section describes how to write an experiment with Pychron.
-A pychron ``experiment`` in Mass Spec parlance is a "Multiple Runs Sequence."
+A Pychron ``experiment`` in Mass Spec parlance is a ``Multiple Runs Sequence``.

 Position Rules
 ~~~~~~~~~~~~~~~